dartoos-dev/well_formed/README.md

 [TextFormField](https://api.flutter.dev/flutter/material/TextFormField-class.html)
 class, some properties were left out for one of two reasons:

-- the property has been deprecated by the Flutter sdk.
+- the property has been deprecated by the Flutter development team.
 This is the case of the `autovalidate` and `maxLengthEnforced` properties.
 - the property has been considered too superfluous — it has little use in the context of form fields.
 This is the case for the following properties: